HariSekhon/Nagios-Plugins/README.md

 ```
 make zookeeper
 ```
 This downloads, builds and installs the ZooKeeper C bindings which Net::ZooKeeper needs.
-To clean up the working directory afterwards runs
+To clean up the working directory afterwards run:
 ```
 make clean
 ```